yujiri8/yujiri.xyz/reviews/jedi_fallen_order.md

 <h2 class="good">Bosses</h2>

 Every boss was excellent; both well-designed and well-balanced.
 On Jedi Grandmaster, most took me upward of ten tries, but I beat most in the same session as I got to them.
-None of them have [an unreasonable amount of health](/game_design/cheap_difficulty), but they all have enough that you have to really master them to win.
+None of them have [an unreasonable amount of health](/game_design/cheap_difficulty), but they all have enough that you have to actually master them to win.
 They all (minus the upgraded versions of normal planetary monsters, which are optional bosses) have novel attack patterns that take a lot of getting used to, but are seldom unfair.

 In most of the big story bosses, I did barely a scrape of damage on my first life, but it was amazing to see how much I could improve at them after a dozen tries, even with minimal use of trial and error attacks.